 “Baby Thief Suspect Is a Woman in Desperate Need of a Child”: Gender Minister Discloses

-- The Gender Minister, Dr Agnes Naa Momo Lartey, describes the suspected baby thief's actions as stemming from desperation
+• The Gender Minister, Dr Agnes Naa Momo Lartey, described the actions of the suspect in the Mamprobi Polyclinic incident as stemming from desperation

-The Minister for Gender, Children and Social Protection, Dr Agnes Naa Momo Lartey, said the woman who was arrested for stealing a baby at the Mamprobi Polyclinic possibly acted out of desperation.
+The Minister for Gender, Children and Social Protection, Dr Agnes Naa Momo Lartey, said the suspect, who was arrested for stealing a baby at the Mamprobi Polyclinic, possibly acted out of desperation.

 Source: Facebook

-In an interview with Accra-based JoyNews, Dr Agnes Naa Momo Lartey said the suspect saw a convenient environment and took advantage of the situation.
+In an interview with Accra-based JoyNews, Dr Agnes Naa Momo Lartey expressed her views that the suspect saw a convenient environment and took advantage of the situation.

 “Without meaning to give too much information out, I just want to say that she is a woman in desperate need of a child.
 She saw a very convenient environment and took advantage of it,” the Minister said.